American open-wheel car racing: AAA (1902–1955)

 The national championship was sanctioned by the Contest Board of the American Automobile Association (AAA).
 The AAA first sanctioned automobile motorsports events in 1902.
 At first it used the rules of the Automobile Club of America (ACA), but it formed its own rules in 1903.
 It introduced the first track season championship for racing cars in 1905.
 Barney Oldfield was the first champion.
 No official season championship was recognized from 1906 to 1915, however, many races were held.
 Official records regard 1916 as the next contested championship season.
 Years later, retroactive titles were named back to 1902.
 These post factum seasons (1902–1904, 1906–1915, and 1917–1919) are considered unofficial and revisionist history by accredited historians.

 Racing did not cease in the United States during WWI, but the official national championship was suspended.
 The Indianapolis 500 itself was voluntarily suspended for 1917–1918 due to the war.
 In 1920, the championship officially resumed, and despite the difficult economic climate that would later follow, ran continuously throughout the Depression.
-Shortly after Pearl Harbor, all auto racing was suspended during World War II.
+Shortly after the attack on Pearl Harbor, all auto racing was suspended during World War II.
 From 1942 to 1945 no events were contested, banned by the U.S. government primarily on account of rationing.
 Racing resumed in full in 1946.
 The 1946 season is unique, in that it included six Champ Car events, and 71 "Big Car" races, as organizers were initially unsure about the availability of cars and participation.

 AAA ceased participation in auto racing at the end of the 1955 season.
-It cited a series of high-profile fatal accidents, namely Bill Vukovich at Indianapolis, and the Le Mans disaster.
+It cited a series of high-profile fatal accidents, namely Bill Vukovich during the 1955 Indianapolis 500, and the 1955 Le Mans disaster.

 Through 1922 and again from 1930 to 1937, it was commonplace for the cars to be two-seaters, as opposed to the aforementioned standard single-seat form.
 The driver would be accompanied by a riding mechanic (or "mechanician").